node-red/node-red.github.io/docs/user-guide/context.md

 },
 {% endhighlight %}

-The first entry will always be used when you don't specify it in a get/set `if` none of the `storeName`s are "default".
-If you try to 'get' or 'set' using a `storeName` that does not exist it will use the default and you will see a one time warning in the log.
+The first entry will always be used if a 'storeName' is not specifed in a get/set AND none of the 'storeName's are "default".
+If you try to 'get' or 'set' using a 'storeName' that does not exist, the default will be used and you will see a one time warning in the log.

 NOTE: multiple entries in settings.js can lead to confusion.
 If you have: